 King John’s Castle

 First things first, however.
-A limerick is a five-line verse, smart or silly, as popularised by Edward Lear in the 19th century.
+A limerick is a five-line verse, smart or silly, as popularized by Edward Lear in the 19th century.
 Limerick is nothing of the sort.
-And it contains even more variety, humour and history.
+And it contains even more variety, humor and history.

 Cycling group passing ruined church, Limerick